What to Do When you Have Squirrels in your Home

 How to tell you have squirrels living in your home

-Take a look at your patio, garden and backyard and search for signs of damage like mangled plants, ruined barks and damaged fruit trees.
+Take a look at your patio, garden, and backyard and search for signs of damage like mangled plants, ruined barks, and damaged fruit trees.

 Chewed off wiring:

-One of the most telling signs of rodents inside the house are chewed off and broken wiring.
+One of the most telling signs of rodents inside the house is chewed off and broken wiring.
 Since attics are one of the most likely places for squirrels to hide in, make sure to look there first for these signs.